We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Additionally, some product descriptions mention testing for quality assurance, as well as the source and growing conditions of the chlorella.

 Try to find chlorella supplements from a supplement brand you trust.
+There is a wide selection available on Amazon.

-Summary: Look for a quality assurance seal to ensure you're getting what you pay for.
+Look for a quality assurance seal to ensure you’re getting what you pay for.
 The dose of 2–3 grams indicated by most supplements seems appropriate, given the doses used in studies.

 Chlorella is a type of algae that packs a big nutrient punch, as it’s a good source of several vitamins, minerals and antioxidants.